konfuzio-ai/konfuzio-sdk/docs/sdk/contribution.md

 # Contribution Guide

 If you would like to contribute, please use the development installation (`pip install -e .[dev]`) and open a PR with your contributions.

+When developing, please install the pre-commit hooks (`pre-commit install`).
+Automatic inspections will run in your commits ensuring they match the code formatting of the repository.

-Tests will automatically run for every commit you push.
+Tests will automatically run for every commit you push to the Github project.
 You can also run them locally by executing `pytest` in your terminal from the root of this project.

 The files/folders listed below are ignored when you push your changes to the repository.